What are the different fees and charges associated with current accounts?

 Many banks have also now implemented operating fees for the use of an overdraft inside the agreed borrowing level.

-Will I be told before I am charged?
+Will my bank inform me before I am charged?

 Your bank will usually inform you, in writing, at least 14 days before a charge is added to your account, including how much the charge is for and when it will be deducted from your balance.
 This is set out by the code of conduct that is advised by the Financial Conduct Authority and subscribed to by the leading bank and building society membership associations.
 However, while most banks follow the guidance, it is not a legal requirement.
 Check with your account provider to be sure of their practices in advising you of charges.

-I've been charged unfairly - what can I do?
+I've been charged unfairly by my bank - what can I do?